Dollar princess: In fiction

 The phrase seems to appear frequently as a trope of fiction, such as in Georgina Norway's Tregarthen (1896):

 With Coventry so expensive a man, and Algernon's debts always coming to be paid off, and the girls unmarried, I can assure you that we are awfully poor ourselves.
 I may tell you, in confidence, strict confidence, that I often dare not send Madame Elise's bills to the earl!
 But you must must try, my dear.
 We must look out for an American dollar princess for you.
 They expect a title, certainly, in general, but we must hope.

-The Adventure of the Noble Bachelor, an 1892 short story by Arthur Conan Doyle, has Sherlock Holmes solving the mystery of the American heiress who married the fictitious "Lord Saint Simon" then immediately disappeared after the wedding.
+"The Adventure of the Noble Bachelor", an 1892 short story by Arthur Conan Doyle, has Sherlock Holmes solving the mystery of the American heiress who marries Lord St. Simon then immediately disappeares after the wedding.

 The Buccaneers, a 1938 novel by Edith Wharton, is set in this milieu.

 Cora Crawley (née Levinson), the Countess of Julian Fellowes's Downton Abbey, is written as a wealthy American heiress who married the Earl of Grantham, and whose dowry helped save Downton from financial ruin.

 In The Gilded Age, also created by Fellowes, Gladys Russell, the only daughter of robber baron George Russell, is likewise pressured by her mother into an arranged marriage with the Duke of Buckingham, who needs funds to maintain his estate.